 The Daintree solution from Current, powered by GE, provides a wireless control solution for smart buildings, allowing Mack to transform LED conversion into a greater energy- and cost-savings investment.
 Daintree controls the new lighting fixtures through a standards-compliant ZigBee mesh network, enabling the driver in each lighting fixture to provide maximum flexibility to lighting control strategies.

-Between October and December of 2012, Mack replaced 2,600 T-8 fluorescents with LED fixtures—investing over 3,000 man hours for the installation.
+Mack replaced 2,600 T-8 fluorescents with LED fixtures—investing over 3,000 man hours for the installation.
 The LED fixtures are warranted for five years or 50,000 hours and will not require frequent replacement like the fluorescent lighting fixtures they replaced.

 At Mack, each fixture is individually programmed through ControlScope Manager (CSM) to achieve maximum savings.
 Mack decreased the lighting intensity in one area from its normal level in 1-percent increments to better understand what levels were important for the tasks being performed.
 Not until the level reached 50 percent of spec standard did occupants perceive the lighting to be noticeably dimmer.
 So, while Mack is already saving significant money on its energy bill, it has opportunities to extract more savings from Daintree as the users gain experience with actual usage requirements.